 Note: These are our curriculum goals, and the techniques we would use during a normal year.
-However, we have made adjustments for 2020-2021 because of the pandemic.
-Please go to our 2020-2021 page to see what the classes will be like this year.
+We have made adjustments for 2020-2021 because of the pandemic.
+Please go to our 2020-2021 page to see what the classes are like this year.
+We are planning a return to the classroom in the fall of 2021.

 We provide an opportunity for parents and children to experience preschool together.
 They learn skills they need to be supportive parents and lifelong learners.